 I have to admit, I’m not the biggest fan of cupcakes.
 My sweet tooth tends to lean more dark chocolate than cake and frosting.
 So, when our friends at US Cranberries reached out about doing a cranberry cupcake, I knew I was going to need some taste-testers to help me out.

 Luckily, our team is always ready to try a new dish!
-After a couple of rounds getting the recipe just right, the team bit in and their eyes lighted up – BINGO!
+After a couple of rounds getting the recipe just right, the team bit in and their eyes lit up – BINGO!
 We had it.

 What makes these cupcakes special?